ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 and that they received no effect of iron fortification on their hemoglobin levels from maternal consumption of iron fortified foods.

-Additionally, we assumed that simulants in  begin to eat staple foods as a supplement to breast milk consumption at the age of six months and that the quantity of staple foods consumed as a proportion of total consumption increases linearly from six months to two years of age, at which point it
+Additionally, we assumed that simulants begin to eat staple foods as a supplement to breast milk consumption at the age of six months and that the quantity of staple foods consumed as a proportion of total consumption increases linearly from six months to two years of age, at which point it